When America sings for you

 - Nothing Personal: Burr tells Hamilton this after beating out Philip Schuyler Sr. for his Senate seat.
 In a cut segment Eliza picks up on this and prevents any huge fights from occurring.

-- Not So Different: The musical frequently shows this is the case for Hamilton and Burr.
-In a Cut Song, Angelica scathingly points out to Hamilton that his affair with Maria Reynolds is a lot like what Jefferson did, except Jefferson never responded to his accusations.
+- Cut Song, Angelica scathingly points out to Hamilton that his affair with Maria Reynolds is a lot like what Jefferson did, except Jefferson never responded to his accusations.
+In a

 - Oh, Crap!: